-When you have at least ten years of Continuous Service you may be eligible to "purchase service credit" related to your employment with a previous public or private employer.
+When you have at least five years of Continuous Service you may be eligible to "purchase service credit" related to your employment with a previous public or private employer.
 Any service credit you purchase will be used to increase your years of Credited Service (used to determine the amount of your benefit and when a reduced benefit can begin) and Service (used to determine when your unreduced benefit can begin).

-Once you have at least ten years of Continuous Service you are eligible to increase your retirement benefit by "purchasing service credit" related to your previous employment with a public or private employer.
+If you are hired in Covered Employment prior to January 1, 2010 or if you meet either the 2005 Reemployment Rule described on page 13 or the 2010 Reemployment Rule described on page 13, once you have at least five years of Continuous Service you are eligible to increase your retirement benefit by "purchasing service credit" related to your previous employment with a public or private employer.
 You may purchase service credit under the following conditions:

-- ▲ You must be in Covered Employment when you make your election to purchase service credit and, except in the limited circumstances described on pages 33 and 34 under "Special Rules," you must complete your purchase of service credit while you are in Covered Employment; - ▲ You may purchase up to five years of service credit for any full-time, nonvested previous employment with any public or private employer in the U.S. or its territories; - ▲ You must provide written notice that the service credit to be purchased has not been, and will not be, used by your previous employer to calculate a retirement benefit under that employer's plan; and - ▲ You must provide written notice that the service credit to be purchased has not been, and will not be, used by any other retirement program (excluding Social Security) for purposes of benefit eligibility or benefit amount.
+- ▲ You must be in Covered Employment when you make your election to purchase service credit and, except in the limited circumstances described on page 36 under "Special Rules," you must complete your purchase of service credit while you are in Covered Employment; - ▲ You may purchase up to five years of service credit for any full-time, nonvested previous employment with any public or private employer in the U.S. or its territories; - ▲ You must provide written notice that the service credit to be purchased has not been, and will not be, used by your previous employer to calculate a retirement benefit under that employer's plan; - ▲ You must provide written notice that the service credit to be purchased has not been, and will not be, used by any other retirement program (excluding Social Security) for purposes of benefit eligibility or benefit amount; - ▲ If you are purchasing service credit under the "Regular Purchase of Service" provisions described below, you must elect to purchase service credit within two years after completing five years of Continuous Service; and - ▲ You may only make one election to purchase service credit under the "Regular Purchase of Service" provisions described below.